 The travel industry is slowly recovering after the economic downturn of 2020.
 During these times of transition, these statistics and trends in the travel & tourism world are guiding the hotels to find out the way.
-Travelers' expectations, travel spending, international tourism are changing shape.
+Travelers' expectations, travel spending, and international tourism is changing shape.
 And it's important to adapt to the changing conditions to keep your business strong.

 Sign up for Gourmet Newsletter

 Subscribe to our newsletter to get access to exclusive content.Get this newsletter